 Consequently, many people migrated from the south to the north.
 Their economic and intellectual capital are regarded as foundation stones of the Dutch Golden Age.

-Next year marks the 350th anniversary of the death of Rembrandt van Rijn, another of the masters whose oil paintings depict characters from the that era.
-In commemoration, museums and galleries in cities across Holland will be holding exhibitions relating to the theme of the Dutch Golden Age during 2019.
+Next year marks the 350th anniversary of the death of Rembrandt van Rijn, another of the masters whose oil paintings depict characters from that era.
+In commemoration, museums and galleries in cities across Holland will be holding exhibitions relating to the theme of the Dutch Golden Age in 2019.

 Frans Hals and the Moderns is the first major exhibition with that theme to open.
 It will continue into the New Year.